PranjalSri108/robotic-limb-torque-optimization/README.md

 # Robotic-Limb Torque Optimization

 This repository contains the code accompanying the paper.
-It compares three population metaheuristics — Grey Wolf Optimizer (GWO), Particle Swarm Optimization (PSO), and Ant Colony Optimization for continuous domains (ACOR) — on the problem of optimizing a feedforward torque profile for a 3-DOF sagittal-plane robotic limb (hip, knee, ankle).
+It compares three population
+metaheuristics: Grey Wolf Optimizer (GWO), Particle Swarm Optimization (PSO), and Ant Colony Optimization for continuous domains (ACOR), on the problem of optimizing a feedforward torque profile for a 3-DOF sagittal-plane robotic limb (hip, knee, ankle).
 The limb dynamics are derived symbolically from Winter (2009) anthropometry and integrated with fixed-step RK4; each candidate solution is a 27-coefficient truncated Fourier feedforward torque added to a fixed PD base